Simulating realistic self-interacting dark matter models including small and large-angle scattering: Conclusions

-Next, we apply hSIDM to simulate equal-mass galaxy cluster mergers including DM self-interactions with characteristic angle-dependence predicted by light mediator models.
-Concretely, we assume a dependence of the scattering probability on the deflection angle given by Eq.~\eqref{eq: Moeller differential cross section}.
-In this parameterisation, the model parameter $r$ (being related to the ratio of mediator and dark matter mass, see Eq.~\eqref{eq:rdef}) controls the amount of anisotropy, with $r\gg 1$ corresponding to strongly forward-dominated scattering, and $r\ll 1$ to the isotropic limit.
-We first investigate whether simulations with different $r$ but identical transfer or viscosity cross section can be mapped onto each other, and find that this is in general {\it not} the case, especially when jointly considering the time-evolution of the DM distribution, the galaxy population, the position of the BCG, as well as their relative offsets.
+Next, we applied hSIDM to simulate equal-mass galaxy cluster mergers including DM self-interactions with the characteristic angle dependence predicted by light mediator models.
+Concretely, we assumed a dependence of the scattering probability on the deflection angle given by Eq.~\eqref{eq: Moeller differential cross section}.
+In this parameterisation, the model parameter $r$ (related to the ratio of mediator and DM mass; see Eq.~\eqref{eq:rdef}) controls the amount of anisotropy, with $r\gg 1$ corresponding to strongly forward-dominated scattering, and $r\ll 1$ corresponds to the isotropic limit.
+We first investigated whether simulations with a different $r$ but an identical transfer or viscosity cross section can be mapped onto each other, and we found that this is in general {\it not} the case, especially when jointly considering the time evolution of the DM distribution, the galaxy population, the position of the BCG, and their relative offsets.
 Nevertheless, the dependence of the offset on $r$ is somewhat weaker when fixing the viscosity cross section as compared to the case when keeping the (modified) transfer cross section fixed.